Katmai Coastal Bears Adventure

 This is a unique educational excursion, and by capping the number of participants, we are ensuring everyone gets the attention and one-on-one instruction they need to make once in a lifetime images.

 You will be accompanied by Juan Pons, Jaclyn Merica, and an elite Captain and crew intimately aware of the remote region we will explore.
 Juan is an accomplished professional wildlife and travel photographer and photographic educator who has a deep passion for the outdoors.
-Jaclyn is Juan’s assistant, co-leading workshops in places like Costa Rica, Botswana, and Cuba.
+Jaclyn is Juan’s assistant, co-leading workshops in places like Madagascar, Patagonia, Yellowstone, Botswana, and Cuba.

 The biggest advantage of having small groups is the flexibility they provide for customizing and adjusting our schedule to accommodate both to the unpredictable Alaskan weather and the interests of the group as a whole.
 This allows us to cover only those topics that you are all interested in, including: